 Eastern Buzzard

-Named for its gliding appearance near the ground.
+Named for its gliding behavior close to the ground.

 Eastern Buzzard Characteristics and Morphology